NeuroTechX/ntx_slack_archive/general.md

  >Im slowly starting to look into it and Id love to discuss more about it with other people whos been trying DL+EEG. ( so Im gonna follow this thread :slightly_smiling_face: )

+10/27/2017 5:52 PM

+ **dano** :

+ >Come to <#C4LSDAE95|neurodoro>.
+We're working on an open source project to use neural nets to classify concentration in a way that can be deployed on a mobile device